When coordination pays off

 Stripe background: Charges → Payment Intents

-Not only did Stripe launch Payment Intents, it made it the one and only payments API.
-I didn't agree.
-In my view, Charges was easier to integrate with for US developers; Payment Intents was a step back for lots of users.
-I pushed back but I was overruled1.
+In my view, Stripe was making the API less convenient for its biggest market.
+I pushed back against Payment Intents as the single payments API but I was overruled1.
 Payment Intents was it and if you wanted to offer more payments functionality, you had to work with it somehow.

 The entire Stripe product team had to coordinate around Payment Intents.
 For example, when making a new version of Checkout (2018-2019), that team had to use Payment Intents as much as possible.
 You can configure the checkout page with the Checkout Session object but the payment itself is tracked by a Payment Intent.